neuroscout/neuroscout-paper/README.md

 **NOTE**

 Some of the outputs from Jupyter notebooks cells may not render correctly on Github.
-You can paste their URL on https://nbviewer.org/ to visualize them on browser.
+You can visualize them on our Jupyter book: https://neuroscout.github.io/neuroscout-paper/ (or pasting their url on https://nbviewer.org/).

 ---